GrowthDeFi/wheat-v1-core/README.md

     $ ./scripts/start-bscmain-fork.sh & npm run test:bscmain

-*Important:* Please add a private key to the .env file and update the
-$test/Env.sol$ file with the contract addresses printed on the screen during migration.
+**Important:** Please add a private key to the .env file and update the `test/Env.sol` file with the contract addresses printed on the screen during migration.

 _(Standard installation of Node 14.15.4 on Ubuntu 20.04)_